 What arrives

 “He never knocked — just left tomatoes on the porch with a little note.
 The last one said 'Best batch yet.'
-That was three days before he passed.”
+That was three weeks before he passed.”

-— His neighbor, Tom
+— His neighbor, Sarah

 “Every Sunday morning he'd make pancakes shaped like animals.
 Mine was always a turtle.
 I didn't know why until Mom told me — he called me his little turtle when I was born because I took so long to arrive.”